Chickpea Curry Masala in a Spicy Sauce (Pindi Cholae) - 1

 1/2 tsp. mango powder (amchoor)/anardana (dried pomegranate seeds) powder.
 You can also use 2 tbsp. tamarind paste, adjusted to taste.

-1-2 tsp. chana masala (this masala is specifically for making this dish and it is sold in almost all Indian stores)
+1-2 tsp. ready made Chana masala (this masala is specifically for making this dish, is used by most professional Cholae walss and it is sold in almost all Indian stores)

 Salt to taste